Article: “Local author brings celebrities and homeless together”

 Kling started writing when she was just seven years old.

 “When my father committed suicide, I started journaling.
 That last moment I saw him, why didn’t I have the right words?
-So now every single book I write whether it’s for client or myself, has to fit that criteria.
+So now every single book I write whether it’s for the client or myself, has to fit those criteria.
 It has to change a life.”

 Those journals let to her first book called “The Compass.”